danielcaldwell/vagrant_2_provisioning/README.md

 ## Ansible Provisioning

-Ansible, like Puppet, is a software that assists with infrastruction management.
+Ansible, like Puppet, nd Chef, is a software that assists with infrastruction management.
 Using ansible allows you to control your infrastructure in *code* which allows changes to infrastructure to be managed at an enterprise level.

 First, [install ansible for your platform](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-node).

-Your host machine, the one running the provisioning operates as the ansible control machine.
+Your host machine, the one running the provisioning, operates as the ansible control machine.

 ```
 Vagrant.configure("2") do |config|